akvaplan-niva/dois/readme.md

 First, create list of unique DOIs

 - Extract DOIs from [`raw`](raw) text references
+- Find DOIs in Crossref, CRISTIN, and OpenAlex
 - Add these into the NDJSON-formatted DOIs in [`doi`](doi)
 - De-deplicate the DOIs